Growing Hops in the Garden

 So not exactly on the scale of Poperinge, Belgium... but perfect for us.

 Vertical space is needed however, as even the dwarf varieties grow to at least eight feet, and commercial varieties to around 20 feet.
 We'll have to be careful of that at our allotment, because there are regulations about how high we can go.
 Hence buying one dwarf variety.
 We will need to find a way to grow hops along structures as well as upwards.
-We also plan to make a bamboo tepee like we do for runner beans, so that we can grow hops up them instead.
+We also plan to make a tepee with bamboo poles like we do for runner beans, so that we can grow hops up them instead.
 We expect to see shoots quickly after planting, and then they'll need lots of sunlight and rain.
 Not usually a problem in our climate, which is why these kinds of hops do well in this part of the world.

 How long before you can harvest your hops?